WoTTsecurity/agent/README.md

 ### Certificate managed examples

 Many of the IoT cloud service examples use MQTT to publish/subscribe messages which is typically not encrypted and uses TCP transport protocols by default.
-This is bad practice from a security standpoint and WoTT uses mTLS to check the authenticity of server and client certificates to secure this.
-In essence, mTLS uses a handshake mechanism and only allows connectivity if the handshake is successful (certificates are accepted).
+WoTT uses mTLS which runs over the TCP layer and integrates better with TCP than UDP.
+In essence, mTLS establishes a handshake mechanism and only allows connectivity if the handshake is successful (certificates are accepted).
 Here are some examples of how you can use WoTT's certificates to secure your IoT devices.

 #### [Google Core IoT](https://github.com/WoTTsecurity/agent/tree/master/docs/examples/google-core-iot)